-Fire up the grill and liven the flavors with this sweet rib rub!
-It’s great for pork or chicken, the brown sugar caramelizes and flavors the meat.
-The smokey paprika and chili powder and spices enhance the grilled flavors and ooh this is lick your fingers delicious!
+Fire up the grill and liven the flavors with this sweet rib rub recipe on baby back ribs!
+This is the best dry rub, it's great with pork or chicken, the brown sugar caramelizes and seasons the meat.
+The smokey paprika, chili powder and spices is the perfect balance of seasoning.

 - garlic powder